Management of radioactive waste

 - The identification of the origin of the waste.

-- The alternative system and management processes and their improvements.
+- The study of the alternatives for the management systems and processes and their improvements.

-- The planning for implementation of identified improvements.
+- The planning for implementation of the identified improvements.

 - Good control of technical processes where waste is generated (i.e. minimizing leaks, monitoring filters efficiency, etc.).